-other facilities used for the management of supply networks; (4) computers and accompanying devices, software, telecommunications facilities and other facilities used for managing customer relations; (5) computers and accompanying devices, software, telecommunications facilities and other facilities used for managing logistics processes; and (6) other systems as prescribed by Presidential decree.
-The purpose of this program is to promote productivity and automation of processes in facilities in business sectors through a deduction from taxes payable.
-81
+Hyundai Steel reported receiving tax deductions under RSTA Article 24 for numerous qualifying investments.74 Under RSTA Article 24, a domestic corporation could claim a deduction for investments made during the business year ending in December 31, 2014 in: (1) facilities that improve and automize the process; (2) high-technology equipment, as defined by the Presidential Decree; (3) computers and accompanying devices, software, telecommunications facilities, and other facilities used for the management of supply networks; (4) computers and accompanying devices, software, telecommunications facilities and other facilities used for managing customer relations; (5) computers and accompanying devices, software, telecommunications facilities and other facilities used for managing logistics processes; and (6) other systems as prescribed by Presidential decree.75 The purpose of this program is to promote productivity and automation of processes in facilities in business sectors through a deduction from taxes payable.76

-Based upon the information provided by the GOK in the Statistical Yearbook 2014 in this proceeding, we preliminarily determine that this program is de facto specific under section 771(5A)(D)(iii)(I) of the Act because record evidence demonstrates that the actual number of recipients is limited in number, that is, out of 517,805 corporate tax returns filed in 2014 only 269 companies received benefits under this program.82 Furthermore, a financial contribution from the GOK exists in the form of revenue foregone, as described in section 771(5)(D)(ii) of the Act.
+Based upon information in the Statistical Yearbook 2014 in this proceeding, we preliminarily determine that this program is de facto specific under section 771(5A)(D)(iii)(I) of the Act because record evidence demonstrates that the actual number of recipients is limited in number, that is, out of 517,805 corporate tax returns filed in 2013, only 269 companies received benefits under this program.
+Furthermore, a financial contribution from the GOK exists in the form of revenue foregone, as described in section 771(5)(D)(ii) of the Act.
 The benefit conferred on the recipient is the difference between the amount of taxes it paid and the amount of taxes that it would have paid in the absence of this program, as described in 19 CFR 351.509(a), effectively, the amount of the tax credit claimed.

 To calculate the benefit, we divided the amount of the tax savings received by Hyundai Steel by its total sales during the POI.
-On this basis, we preliminarily determine that Hyundai Steel received a countervailable subsidy rate of 0.01 percent ad valorem under this program.83
+On this basis, we preliminarily determine that Hyundai Steel received a countervailable subsidy rate of 0.00 percent ad valorem under this program.78